andreusjh99/andreusjh99.github.io/about.md

 # About ME

 <!-- comment -->
 My full name is Chia Jing Heng.
+First name: **Jing Heng**, last name: Chia.

-Most from the West will get my first name wrong at first glance (it's **Jing Heng**, not Chia by the way).
+Most from the West will get my first name wrong at first glance.
 Can't blame them.
 Malaysian Chinese like me have our names written with the last name-first name convention, rather than the more popular first name-last name convention.
-And no, Jing is not my middle name.
-We do not really have the concept of middle names in our culture.
 You can call me Andreus if you like.
-It is sort of like a nickname, only no one ever calls me that in real life, because I never really introduced myself as Andreus to anyone I know.
-It is more of a pseudoname that I use online.
+It is sort of like a nickname, or more precisely a pseudoname that I use online.

 I am currently a software developer working at <a href="https://sunwaymoney.com/" target='_blank'>Sunway Money</a> in Malaysia - my second full-time job after graduating from the University of Cambridge with a Masters in Engineering.
-I specialised in Information and Computer Engineering, and thus have a huge interest in software development and machine learning.
+I specialised in Information and Computer Engineering, and I have a huge interest in software development and machine learning.

 I love watching films.
 Roger Ebert once wrote: